-Award winning broadcaster, Steph McGovern has been working in financial journalism for over 13 years and has been part of the BBC Breakfast family for the last five.
+Award winning broadcaster, Steph McGovern has been working in financial journalism for over 15 years and was part of the BBC Breakfast family for five of those.

-Since 2017, Steph has also co-presented BBC1’s ‘Watchdog’, and on top of her BBC Breakfast duties, Steph also presents her own primetime BBC1 programme called ‘Shop Well For Less’ and a children’s TV show 'Pocket Money Pitch' for CBBC.
+Since 2017, Steph has also co-presented BBC1’s ‘Watchdog’, and on top of her BBC Breakfast duties, and also presented her own prime time BBC1 programme called ‘Shop Well For Less’ and a children’s TV show 'Pocket Money Pitch' for CBBC.

 For over ten years she has reported on business and finance from around the world, from international finance summits to small business success stories.